Edinburgh Review

-The Edinburgh Review is the title of four distinct intellectual and cultural magazines.
+The Edinburgh Review is the title of five distinct intellectual and cultural magazines.
 The best known, longest-lasting, and most influential of the four was the third, which was published regularly from 1802 to 1929.

-Edinburgh Review, 1755–56
+Edinburgh Review, 1755–1756

 The first Edinburgh Review was a short-lived venture initiated in 1755 by the Select Society, a group of Scottish men of letters concerned with the Enlightenment goals of social and intellectual improvement.
 According to the preface of the inaugural issue, the journal's purpose was to "demonstrate 'the progressive state of learning in this country' and thereby to incite Scots 'to a more eager pursuit of learning, to distinguish themselves, and to do honour to their country.'"
 As a means to these ends, it would "give a full account of all books published in Scotland within the compass of half a year; and ... take some notice of such books published elsewhere, as are most read in this country, or seem to have any title to draw the public attention."
 Among the most notable of the foreign publications it observed was Jean-Jacques Rousseau's Discourse on Inequality, which Adam Smith reviewed in the journal's second and final issue, published in March 1756.
 Its premature folding was due in large part to the partisan attacks the Moderate editors received from their opponents in the Church of Scotland, the Popular Party.

-Edinburgh Magazine and Review, 1773–76
+Edinburgh Magazine and Review, 1773–1776

 A short-lived magazine with similar purposes, Edinburgh Magazine and Review, was published monthly between 1773 and 1776.